 - Equipment and component selection

 - Civil and building designs including preparation of documentation for council or other regulators

 - Project management and site supervision

 - Environmental / Occupational health and safety plans and report

 - Quality assurance plans

 - Earthworks, civil works, building works, mechanical and electrical installation

 - Commissioning, training and documentation as required.

-The utilities division provides the link to integrating the Hydroflux® businesses by providing a comprehensive support network for customers throughout Australia.
+The utilities division provides the link to integrating the Hydroflux® businesses by providing a comprehensive support network for customers throughout New Zealand.